 Doing research

-Which roadmap can you follow?
+What steps can you follow?

-Phase 1: Basic research
+Step 1: Collection research

 - Consulting the collection documentation available, both digitally and on paper.